The Geopolitical Benefits of Sending Rocky Mountain Natural Gas to Asia

 Asia is the big prize when it comes to current and future LNG customers and the competition around these markets is indicative of its importance.
 Japan is currently the world’s largest LNG importer, and industry experts project that status to continue.
 Japan’s stated goal is to diversify its energy portfolio by accessing new markets, primarily in North America and East Africa.
 China is expected to overtake Japan as the primary importer of natural gas, with overall Asian consumption expected to nearly triple from 2010 levels by 2025.

-Other emerging Asian economies – including India, Pakistan, Bangladesh, Vietnam and the Philippines - are increasing their LNG imports significantly in the coming years.
+Other emerging Asian economies – including India, South Korea, Pakistan, Bangladesh, Vietnam and the Philippines - are forecast to significantly boost their LNG imports in the coming years.